BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 the contract boundary would be updated.

-![This is a concise summary of Guideline 8 on reinsurance contracts, which states that insurance and reinsurance undertakings should apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 to their accepted reinsurance contracts, independent of the boundaries of the underlying insurance or reinsurance contracts.
+![A concise summary of Guideline 8 on reinsurance contracts, which states that insurance and reinsurance undertakings must apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 to their accepted reinsurance contracts, independently from the underlying insurance contracts.

 Guideline 8 - Reinsurance contracts
 Insurance and reinsurance undertakings should, for their accepted reinsurance contracts, apply the provisions of Article 18 of Commission Delegated Regulation 2015/35 independently from the boundaries of the underlying insurance or reinsurance contracts to which they relate.](#)

 **Explanatory text**

 51. The boundary of a reinsurance contract may be different in the Solvency II balance sheet of the buyer of the reinsurance when compared to the Solvency II balance sheet of the seller

 of the reinsurance.

 **Compliance and Reporting Rules**

 52. This document contains guidelines issued under Article 16 of Regulation (EU) No 1094/2010.
 In accordance with Article 16(3) of that Regulation, competent authorities and